Chiropractic Examination and Diagnosis

 Another group of chiropractors has historically been called “mixers,” because they choose to blend modern diagnostic and treatment techniques with the manual spinal manipulation that is the cornerstone of chiropractic therapy.
 Typically, an initial consultation with a “mixer” will resemble a visit with a medical doctor, with tests and questions that include:

 - A description of your symptoms – how long have you felt pain, tingling, or numbness?
 Where does it occur?
 Is there anything that makes it feel better or feel worse?

 - A patient history – work history, eating habits, past treatments, illness history, family psychological history

 - A physical examination – full-body range of motion tests, static and motion palpation techniques, X-ray

 Minimally Invasive Alternative

 If chronic neck or back pain from sciatica, a herniated disc, arthritis of the spine or another spinal condition persists after weeks or months of chiropractic therapy, it might be time to consider the minimally invasive alternative available at Laser Spine Institute.
 The orthopedic specialists at Laser Spine Institute use safe, effective minimally invasive techniques to perform outpatient procedures that may help you recover your health without the need for more invasive, traditional open back surgery.
-Contact Laser Spine Institute to learn more, and to receive a free review of an MRI or CT scan.
+Contact Laser Spine Institute to learn more, and to see if you may be a candidate for one of our procedures.